- Author Guidelines

 - Revision Process

 Articles sent back to the authors for revision should be returned to the editor without delay.
-Revised articles can be sent through Online Submission Interface.
+Revised articles can be sent through the Online Submission Interface.
 The revised articles returned later than three months will be considered new submissions.

 - Withdrawal of Articles